 Step 3: Use Marketing Automation to Nurture a Sale

 Once you’ve compiled lists of people who are interested in your products/services, it’s time to nurture those leads by sending personalized messages with relevant and enticing offers.
 Did you know that more than half (51 percent) of marketers say email list segmenting is the most effective to nurture leads?
-What’s more, targeting customers with content — including special offers — that’s appropriate for where they are in the buying process improves conversion rates by seventy-three percent.
 When it comes to sending targeted messages, there are so many options:

 Examples of some of ShortStack’s email templates